wualvin2021/wualvin2021.github.io/projects/AppleClone.md

 <hr>

 <pre>
-This was my first project using HTML and CSS.
+This was my first project using only HTML and CSS.
 The goal was to replicate an old Apple Website.
+I created this project when I was first learning about HTML and CSS.
+I used images you would see on an actual Apple Website.
+The website itself is formatted very similarly to an actual apple website.
+The layout itself contains a navbar, This is the black bar on top that simulates a navigation bar.
 </pre>

 <hr>